Jamie-Michelle/Computing-Machine/README.md

 ⁂

-Changes for version 17.4:
+Changes for version 17.5:

-Improved the tabs of the GTK+ 3 portion of the theme.
+This release mostly implements some code-simplification, with a few minor improvements to the theme's appearance.

 Keep in mind that since version 13.0, the GTK+ 3 portion of the theme has been revised and is much improved.